solliancenet/microsoft-postgres-docs-project/labs/03_postgres_extensions.md

 ### Task 2: Connect to the database using psql in the Azure Cloud Shell

-In this task, you use the [psql command-line utility](https://www.postgresql.org/docs/current/app-psql.html) from the [Azure Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/overview) to connect to your database.
+In this task, you use the [psql command-line utility](https://www.postgresql.org/docs/current/app-psql.html) from the [Azure Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/overview) to connect to the database.

-1. You need the connection details for your database to connect to it using `psql` in the Cloud Shell.
+1. You need the connection details for the database to connect to it using `psql` in the Cloud Shell.
 Using the open [Azure portal](https://portal.azure.com/) window with the cloud shell pane at the bottom, navigate to your Azure Database for PostgreSQL Flexible Server resource, and in the left-hand navigation menu, select **Connect** under **Settings**.

     ![The Connect menu item is highlighted under Settings in the left-hand navigation menu in the Azure portal.](media/azure-postgres-connect.png)